 If you opt for this method, make sure the rubber plunger is wide enough to create a vacuum in the toilet aperture.
 It’s critical to use a heavy-duty, large plunger.

 Some plungers come with a fold-out flange, while others are ball-shaped to form a seal.
 Avoid using cheap, small suction-cup plungers because they don’t work in most cases.

 You are advised to run your plunger under warm water before starting to use it.
 That will make it a bit softer, which is helpful for creating a seal.

 Prepare Your Bathroom

 In the event of splashing, soak up the liquid by placing paper towels or newspapers on the floor.
 You should also put on some old clothing, which will come in handy if things get messy.
 Open a window or turn on the exhaust fan to get rid of odors.

-It is recommended to wear rubber gloves, especially in case of serious clogs.
+It is recommended to wear rubber gloves, especially in the case of serious clogs.
 Cleaning gloves can keep you safe from germs and bacteria.